cristianoliveira/awesome4girls/README.md

   - [Girls In Tech](http://www.girlsintech.org/)

-    GIT is a global non-profit focused on the engagement, education and empowerment of girls and women who are passionate about technology.
+    GIT is a global nonprofit focused on the engagement, education and empowerment of girls and women who are passionate about technology.
 Our aim is to accelerate the growth of innovative women who are entering into the high-tech industry and building successful startups.

   - [Girls Who Code](http://girlswhocode.com/)